-Back in the day when someone needed a plumber, they might have picked up the Yellow Pages (remember those?).
-Pre-Internet SEO – search engine optimization – was scanning a finger on perhaps the largest ad on the page.
+Back in the day when someone needed a plumber, they might have picked up the Yellow Pages (remember those?) or looked in a newspaper.
+Pre-Internet SEO – search engine optimization – involved taking your finger to scan across the largest ad on the page.
 Or perhaps the one that caught your eye.

 Today’s SEO is a little more complicated than that.
 When someone sits down at their computer or laptop or picks up their phone and searches for someone to install a new water heater, the search engine hunts for information…